 Patient Feedback: A Quality Improvement Study in Outpatient Settings

-NIH-Funded Study of Quality Improvement in Substance Abuse Clinics
+NIDA-Funded Study of Quality Improvement in Substance Abuse Clinics

 Study Design and Rationale